Need to know more? FAQ

 How can we help?

 Our FAQs address the topics that people inquire about most.
 If you can’t find the answer to your question here, please contact us.

-When working with Give2Asia, donors based in the U.S. and Hong Kong enjoy a tax deduction while supporting communities in need across Asia.
+When working with Give2Asia, donors based in the U.S. and China—Hong Kong SAR enjoy a tax deduction while supporting communities in need across Asia.

 - Maximum tax deductibility: All contributions to Give2Asia are fully deductible, up to established limits, for U.S. Federal and State income tax purposes.
 Because Give2Asia is a public charity, the tax benefits are better than if you were to create your own private foundation.
 If you gave directly to an Asian charity, the gift would not be deductible in the U.S.